tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 Unauthorized access to this container could cause the device to ignore packets it should receive and process.

-"/te/tunnels":  This list specifies the configured TE tunnels on a device.
+"/te/tunnels":  This list specifies the configured TE Tunnels on a device.
 Unauthorized access to this list could cause the device to ignore packets it should receive and process.